perlindgren/vizia_file_dialog/README.md

 Known issues:

 - Handling of symlinks.
-As of now symlinks are indicate by a trailing `@` (and a different color).
+As of now symlinks are indicated by a trailing `@` (and a different color).
 Symlinks cannot be followed as of now.
 (Handling of symlinks is a bit OS dependent, no clear picture what to do/what we want here).

 - If window is shrunk to much the path segments might go out of view. gtk3 file dialog puts `<` `>` buttons for scrolling the list, not sure if we want that or a scroll bar or something else.